tariq7299/final-project-cs50/frontend/public/to-do.md

 - change every "spending" to "expense"
 - Write comments in routing functions
 - Handle valdition form errors in server side from 'AddExpenses'
+- Create a diffrent file for each group of routes related to each other, and make each a BlueBrint

 ## helpers.py
 - Write comments for calendar days functions